 Please note: A police reference check is required by the successful candidate prior to hiring.
 YWCA Toronto is a unionized workplace.
 Staff are represented by CUPE Local 2189.
 This position is within the Bargaining Unit.
 Please indicate on your cover letter, if you are an internal candidate.
 For internal applicants, this position is not secondable.

-Internal Deadline: Monday, January 7, 2019 External Deadline: Friday, January 11, 2019
+Internal Deadline: Wednesday, March 20, 2019 External Deadline: Friday, March 22, 2019

-YWCA Toronto is a scent free environment.
+YWCA Toronto is a Scent-Sensitive environment.